akomakom/esp8266-weather-batch-send/Readme.md

  When capacity is exceeded, oldest readings are lost.
 The maximum capacity (using RTC memory) is about 60 (this can theoretically be doubled if humidity is not needed)

 ## Battery Performance
-With the default settings, battery life from 2 AA alkaline batteries can be expected to significantly exceed 6 months (TBD).
+With the default settings and power led removed, battery life from 2 AA alkaline batteries can be expected to last about **9 months**, perhaps a bit less outdoors.

 I had one ESP-01 on which I forgot to remove the power LED and it lasted 6 months.
+Two other units lasted 9-10 months each despite having different sensors.
-The rest are still at 2.8V.
-(2.45V is where things go bad)
+(2.45V is where things go bad with the DS18B20, the DHT seems to stop working around 2.6V)

 ## Example Configuration